hotwired/stimulus/docs/reference/values.md

 </div>
 ```

-Data attributes used for values must be declared on the controlled element, the same one that has the `data-controller` attribute.
+As per the given HTML snippet, remember to place the values for data attributes within the same element alongside the controller data attribute.

 <meta data-controller="callout" data-callout-text-value="static values = { url: String }">
 <meta data-controller="callout" data-callout-text-value="this.urlValue">